 6. Testing analysis

 The objective of the testing analysis is to validate the generalization performance of the trained neural network.
 The testing compares the values provided by this technique to the observed values.

 A standard testing technique in approximation problems is to perform a linear regression analysis between the predicted and the real values, using an independent testing set.
 The next figure illustrates a graphical output provided by this testing analysis.

-From the above chart, we can see that the neural network is predicting well the entire range of car prices data.
+From the above chart, we can see that the neural network is predicting well the entire range of car price data.
 The correlation value is R2 = 0.937, which indicates that the model has a reliable prediction capability.

 The model is now ready to estimate the price of a certain car with satisfactory quality over the same data range.

-We can plot a directional output of the neural network to see how the price varies with a given input, for all other inputs fixed.
+We can plot a directional output of the neural network to see how the price varies with a given input for all other inputs fixed.
 The next plot shows the car price as a function of the engine size, through the following point: